 How Long Does It Take To Become Addicted To Xanax?

-Addiction can develop within a few weeks of regular use, especially if taken daily.
+Addiction to Xanax develops within a few weeks of regular use, especially if taken daily.
 The risk increases with higher doses and longer usage periods.